SanthoshRaju91/ci-server/README.md

 NOTE: If you don't have a server and you are curious to see what this project can do. start the project on you local machine.
 By this we are running the project on localhost:7777/webhook.
 Now you need to expose it to the internet.

-There are many ways, but we will use something simpler, using ngrok. run the ngrok command as `ngrok http 7777`
+There are many ways, but we will use something simpler, using ngrok. [which you can download here](https://ngrok.com/).

+Run the ngrok command as `ngrok http 7777`

 This opens up you server and be accessed publicly, now copy the random address it generates and pate it in the webhook URL path with the namespace.